flmel/near-testnet-faucet/README.md

 # Near Testnet Faucet - WIP

-__This project **is currently a work in progress**__

-Near Testnet Faucet is my project submission for for NCD held by [Near University](https://www.near.university).
+Near Testnet Faucet is my project submission for NCD held at [Near University](https://www.near.university).
 It consists of a Smart Contract witten in Rust, couple of bash scripts to interact with it and a [TailwindCSS](https://tailwindcss.com/) and [AlpineJs](https://alpinejs.dev/) frontend, currently deployed at https://near-faucet.io.
 It aims to help developers coming from other blockchains who are used to the concept of *Faucets* and people who for some reason are in need of _Testnet_ Near.

 ### Prerequisites